pedrolemos4/video-generator/README.md

 # Video Story Pipeline

-Generates short videos from a text story.
-It picks a random segment from a long source video, converts the story to speech, transcribes it into subtitles, burns a title in the centre of the video, and saves everything as a final `.mp4`.
+Generates short vertical videos from a text story.
+Picks a random segment from a long source video, converts the story to speech, transcribes it into subtitles, renders an HTML title card, and burns everything into a final `.mp4`.

 ---